-- Students are responsible for the information covered during their absence since it will most likely be included on comprehensive assessments. - Students/parents are responsible for gathering missed assignments from classmates, not from teachers, and for completing them by the assigned due dates as if the student were in attendance. - Teachers will not provide work or lesson plans prior to unexcused absences and may give zeros for missed work. - Teachers have the prerogative to accept, not accept, accept with penalty, or amend any assignments turned in late following an unexcused absence. - Tests and quizzes rescheduled at the teachers' convenience. - Prior arrangements may be made for assignments due during the unexcused absence, at the teachers' discretion.
+- □ Students are responsible for the information covered during their absence since it will most likely be included in comprehensive assessments. - □ Students/parents are responsible for gathering missed assignments from classmates, not from teachers, and for completing them by the assigned due dates as if the student were in attendance. - Teachers will not provide work or lesson plans prior to unexcused absences and may give zeros for missed work. - □ Teachers have the prerogative to accept, not accept, accept with penalty, or amend any assignments turned in late following an unexcused absence. - ☐ Tests and guizzes are rescheduled at the teachers' convenience. - □ Prior arrangements may be made for assignments due during the unexcused absence, at the teachers' discretion.